4th-ATechnologies/ZDCSyncable/README.md

 Truth be told, it's not THAT hard to code this stuff.
 It's not rocket science.
 But it does require **a TON of unit testing** to get all the little edge-cases correct.
 Which means you could spend all that time writing those unit tests yourself, or you could use an open-source version that's already been battle-tested by the community.
 (And then spend your extra time making your app awesome.)

+&nbsp;

 ## Getting Started

-ZDCSyncable is available via CocoaPods & Carthage.
+ZDCSyncable is available via CocoaPods.

 #### CocoaPods